Previous dayMarch 17, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 58 km S of Whites City, New Mexico at 20:16 UTC on March 17, 2026.
-This event falls inside the aftershock decay of a nearby magnitude 2.4 earthquake that occurred about 5 hours earlier.
-This was a shallow crustal earthquake, focused at 7.1 km depth.
+This magnitude 2.0 event was detected 58 km S of Whites City, New Mexico on March 17, 2026, with origin time 20:16 UTC.
+Coming 5 hours after a magnitude 2.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The hypocenter lay at 7.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.650°N, -104.454°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 31.650°, -104.454°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17